nblauch/nblauch.github.io/_pages/about.md

   me
 </p>

 I am interested in perception and cognition, and more specifically, their neural and computational bases.
-My research combines neuroimaging work aimed at explicating the function of large scale neural systems for perception and cognition, behavioral work exploring the fine-grained details of human perceptual performance, and computational modeling work to interpet empirical results, guide future experiments, and provide formal theoretical framework.
+My research combines neuroimaging work aimed at explicating the function of large scale neural systems for perception and cognition, behavioral work exploring the fine-grained details of human perceptual performance, and computational modeling work to interpret empirical results, guide future experiments, and provide formal theoretical framework.

 Some projects I am actively engaged in include:
 - modeling expertise and familiarity effects in visual face and object recognition with convolutional neural networks